 The calculus shifts in only a few situations: (a) the existing lease is so short that the freeholder is uncooperative and statutory enforcement would take 18+ months; (b) the leaseholder wants to dispose of the flat anyway for non-SDLT reasons (location, condition, rental yield); or (c) the freeholder is willing to sell the freehold to a collective enfranchisement of all the building's leaseholders, in which case the SDLT calculus changes again.

-Under the old (pre-LFRA 2024) regime, the 80-year boundary mattered enormously.
-A lease at 81 years remaining attracted a modest extension premium because the freeholder had no marriage value.
-A lease at 79 years remaining attracted a substantially higher premium because the freeholder gained a 50% share of the marriage value (the uplift between short-lease and long-lease values).
+Under the current regime the 80-year boundary matters enormously.
+A lease at 81 years remaining attracts a modest extension premium because the freeholder has no marriage value.
+A lease at 79 years remaining attracts a substantially higher premium because the freeholder gains a 50% share of the marriage value (the uplift between short-lease and long-lease values).

 Devolved tax: LBTT and LTT